algorithm-helper/algorithm-helper/content/categories/data-structures/lists/stack.md

     }

     /**
-     * Inserts item to the top of the StackResizingArray, but if the arr
+     * Inserts item to the top of the StackDynamicArray, but if the arr
      * exceeds its capacity, then double the size of the arr.
      *
      * @param item, the item to be inserted